yonjansaroj/ICA1-CICD/README.md

-# ICA1-CICD
-# 🌦️ Weather CLI App
+# GitHub Actions Mastery Challenge – Weather App CI/CD

+This project is part of a hands-on challenge to evaluate our understanding of GitHub Actions.
+It features a browser-based weather app that uses the OpenWeather API.
+We implemented a CI/CD pipeline using GitHub Actions that securely injects API keys using GitHub Secrets.

-## 🔍 Introduction
+## Objectives

-This project is a simple Node.js command-line application that fetches real-time weather data from the OpenWeatherMap API based on a given city name.

-It is designed as a hands-on challenge for exploring **GitHub Actions** and **CI/CD practices**, with a focus on:

-- Automating testing and deployment pipelines using GitHub Actions.
-- Integrating with an external API securely using **GitHub Secrets**.
+- Demonstrate CI/CD automation
+- Use secrets and environment variables
+- Customize GitHub Actions YAML workflows
-- Understanding best practices for managing environment variables and sensitive data.
+- Apply best practices in workflow design
-- Practicing real-world Continuous Integration workflows in a Node.js environment.

-> ⚠️ The OpenWeatherMap API key is required for the application to function and must be stored securely using environment variables or GitHub Secrets.

----

-## 🛠️ Technologies Used
+## Tech Stack
+- HTML, JavaScript

-- Node.js
+- Node.js for scripts
-- Axios (HTTP client)
-- Jest (unit testing)
-- GitHub Actions (CI/CD)
+- GitHub Actions for CI
-- OpenWeatherMap API

----